What is the SAT?

 Students need strong critical thinking and logical reasoning skills to perform well on the SAT, so our SAT Prep curriculum incorporates clear, step-by-step processes to boost students’ reasoning and fine-tune their approach and pacing.
 We integrate skill building and review, so SAT prep content is interwoven with test-taking techniques.
 To find more information, learn about SAT dates, or sign up for the SAT, go to the College Board’s website at http://www.collegeboard.org

 Juniors and sophomores should weigh the pros and cons of the SAT and ACT to determine which test could better showcase their strengths.
 We can help you decide the best course of action by sending us your child’s PSAT, SAT, and/or ACT or Pre-ACT scores.
 We can provide an analysis of your child’s tests scores and administer diagnostic tests, the results of which can guide you on the right steps forward.

 SAT Reading & Writing

-SAT reading passages draw from variety of sources and directly test a student’s ability to find the evidence to support his or her answers.
+SAT reading passages draw from variety of sources and test a student’s ability to find the evidence to support his or her answers.
 Graphs, charts, and other data representation formats are also tested.
-There is a greater emphasis on analyzing history and social science passages, especially early American political writings.
-The Writing section’s multiple-choice format almost directly mimics the format of the multiple-choice ACT English.
+There is an emphasis on analyzing history and social science passages, especially early American political writings.
+The Writing (grammar) section’s multiple-choice format almost directly mimics the format of the multiple-choice ACT English.
 Preparation for the SAT Writing and the ACT English are transferable; studying for one will prepare a student for the other.